iLVino/Avalanche-Token-Portfolio-Visualizer/README.md

 # Portfolio Visualizer

-This repository contains a React application that allows you to visualize the historical value of tokens in a given wallet address using Covalent API data and Recharts library.
+This repository contains a React application that allows you to visualize the historical value of tokens on the Avalanche C-Chain in a given wallet address using Covalent API data and Recharts library.

 ## Introduction